-Ever wanted to learn how to cut up a chicken?
-Me too so I had Doug from The Kitchen Professor show me how with these easy step-by-step instructions!
+Are you buying the chicken already cut just because you don’t know how to cut up a chicken?
+I was too even though I knew it cost more.
+It was about time I learned how to cut a chicken so I invited Doug from The Kitchen Professor to show me how with easy step-by-step instructions!

 I’m excited to have Doug from The Kitchen Professor back for another great guest post!
 I have to confess…I’ve never learned to cut a whole chicken.
 I usually just hand that job over to my hubby and let him do all the dirty work.
 However, it’s high time I learned and you can feel free to learn right along with me.